DJTB/conway/README.md

 Click on squares to add cells, you can also navigate using arrow keys and spacebar to toggle cells on/off.

-Next button will step through a single cycle.
+Step button will step through a single cycle.

-Autoplay will step through continually until disabled.
+Autoplay will step through continually until disabled or simulation reaches a static or infinite state.

-New button will prompt for a new grid size and reset the simulation.
+Reset button will reset the grid to the inputted size.

 Speed of simulation can be adjusted via the slider.